michaelsbradleyjr/validator-monitor/README.md

 ```
 $ curl "https://api.telegram.org/botYOUR_KEY_GOES_HERE/getUpdates"
 ```
 Extract the chat id from the response.
-If the response failed or did not contain a chat id, try again after a couple of minutes.
+If the request failed or the response did not contain a chat id, try again after a couple of minutes.

 ## Credit